aspose-words/Aspose.Words-Documentation/cpp/getting-started/security/web-applications-security-when-loading-external-resources/_index.md

-﻿---
+---
 title: Web Applications Security When Loading External Resources – Aspose.Words for С++
 articleTitle: Web Applications Security When Loading External Resources
 linktitle: Web Applications Security When Loading External Resources
 type: docs
 description: "Load remote resources, that can be a reason of security risks.
-Take a look at common security issues and their solutions."
+Take a look at common security issues and their solutions in C++."
 weight: 50
 url: /cpp/web-applications-security-when-loading-external-resources/
 ---